 And so it would go.
 Eventually, Malcolm would stalk off to his study, and Jay would retreat to his room.
 The years had rolled by and life had stayed pretty much the same...until last Friday.

-The company's newest client had wanted to meet the entire management group to cement the new business relationship.
-A freak bird strike had taken down the chartered jet on its way back from the meeting.
-The new client was having second thoughts, and several others had expressed concerns.
+The company's newest client had wanted to meet with Malcolm and the entire management team to cement the new business relationship.
+Unfortunately, a freak bird strike had taken down the chartered jet on its way back from the meeting.
+The client was now having second thoughts, and several others had expressed concerns.
 Notwithstanding all that, though, was the fact that the company's very existence hung in the balance.

 Malcolm had been obsessed with his company's reputation, and the company by-laws regarding succession were explicit: If no heir would take charge, and the management team could not name and approve a successor, the company would be closed.
 Period.
-Now, there was no management team to approve a successor.
-It was all up to Jay.
+Now there was no management team to approve a successor, and Jay was the only heir.
+It was all up to him.